jovotech/jovo-framework/docs/service-providers-dependency-injection.md

 ## Dependency Tokens

 The dependency injection system uses tokens to identify dependencies.
-A token can be a `string`, `Symbol` or class type.
+A token can be a `string`, `Symbol`, or class type.

 When a component, output class or a service like `OrderService` is instantiated, constructor parameters will be populated by the dependency injection system.
 To determine what to inject for a parameter, the dependency injection will identify the dependency token for this parameter.

 For parameters declared with a class type or abstract class type, this token can be automatically inferred.
 In the following example, the dependency token for the `otherService` constructor parameter is the `OtherService` class.

 ```typescript
 class OrderService {